zarathucorp/open-rndsillog-githubapp/README.md

 # API Server
 API_SERVER_URL=<indulgentia-back-URL>
 ```
-> **(info)** You can set "indulgentia-github" separately from "indulgentia-front" & "indulgentia-back" by fixing "open-rndsillog-network".
+> **(info)** You can set "open-rndsillog-githubapp" separately from "indulgentia-front" & "indulgentia-back" by fixing "open-rndsillog-network".

 7. Now you are ready to go!
 Please follow the instructions of "open-rndsillog-network".